 Undergoing treatment at Scripps Proton Therapy Center

 Proton therapy is non-invasive, so treatment itself is typically painless.
 It may also be quick.
-Most types of cancer — and even non-cancerous conditions — can be treated in six to eight weeks with proton therapy.
+Most types of cancer — and even non-cancerous conditions — can be treated in five to eight weeks with proton therapy.

-While actual treatment time ranges from one to three minutes, patients can expect to be in the treatment room for a total of 30 minutes or less per treatment, depending on the tumor type, size, location and the patient’s health.
+While actual treatment time ranges from one to three minutes, patients can expect to be in the treatment room for a total of 30 minutes or less per session, depending on the tumor type, size, location and the patient’s health.

 The proton beam can be delivered with accuracy of up to 1 millimeter, so it is important for technicians to carefully position the person receiving treatment.
 Full two-way video and audio are always on during treatments, allowing the medical team members and patients to communicate throughout the process.